anborg/camunda-bpm-dev-docs/howtos/was-wls-autosetup.md

 #### Step 3: Create the server container
 1. Click in the sidebar on "App Templates"
 2. Scroll down to "WebSphere 9.0 + DB2 11.1 (autosetup)"
-3. Select a name that third-parties to trace the container back to you (e. g. "tassilo-was")
+3. Select a name that allows third-parties to trace the container back to you (e. g. "tassilo-was")
 4. Add the database information
    * Add the database hostname and the port of your container
      * *Heads-up:* You need to enter the IP and not the hostname \